lancechuangdev/StableRail/README.md

 Return:  created -> processing -> succeeded | failed
 ```

-Returns support only `created`, `processing`, `succeeded`, and `failed`.
-When a provider webhook reports a return that has already completed externally, StableRail may create the return directly as `succeeded`.
+The return status domain contains only `created`, `processing`, `succeeded`, and `failed`.
+The current provider webhook path learns about a return after it has completed externally, so it creates the return directly as `succeeded`; initiated `created` and `processing` transitions are not implemented yet.
 The return journal debits `cash:operating` for the asset received back and credits `settlement:payable` to restore the obligation.
 The original payment is not rewritten.
 StableRail emits `payment.return.succeeded` for tenant notification.
 Merchant-issued refunds require a separate linked refund workflow and are not currently implemented.

 ## Saga lifecycle